Non-singular vortices with positive mass in 2+1 dimensional Einstein gravity with AdS$_3$ and Minkowski background: Lagrangian, ansatz and equations of motion for static vortex in Einstein gravity with cosmological constant

 \subsection{Vacuum and asymptotic metric}

 One can solve analytically for the metric in vacuum by setting $f=v$ and $a=n$ identically in Eq. \reff{EOMB2} (this eliminates matter from the Lagrangian density \reff{LDensity2}).
 This yields $A'(r)=-2 r \Lambda$ with solution \beq A_0(r) = -\Lambda r^2 + C \eeq{A0} where the subscript `0' denotes vacuum.
 The integration constant $C$ determines the initial conditions at $r=0$.
 Besides AdS$_3$ we would also like to study asymptotically Minkowski spacetime ($\Lambda=0$) so in this work we will set $C=1$ (note that this choice also avoids a conical singularity \cite{BTZ1,Deser}).
 Substituting the above vacuum solution into Eq. \reff{EOMA} yields $B_0(r) = k_0\,(-\Lambda r^2 + C)$ where $k_0$ is a positive integration constant which can be absorbed into a redefinition of time.
 We therefore obtain \beq B_0(r)= -\Lambda r^2 + C = A_0(r)\,. \eeq{B0} In the presence of matter (the vortex), as $r\rightarrow R$, where $R$ is the computational boundary representing formally infinity, we have that $f \rightarrow v$ and $a \rightarrow n$.
-Using again Eq. \reff{EOMB2}, the asymptotic form of the metric function $A(r)$ in the presence of matter is \beq A(R)= -\Lambda R^2 + D \eeq{AR} where the constant $D$ differs from the constant $C$ in \reff{A0}.
+Using again Eq. \reff{EOMB2}, the asymptotic form of the metric function $A(r)$ in the presence of matter is\footnote{Outside a core radius $r_0$ of the vortex, the mass, the scalar field $f(r)$ and gauge field $a(r)$ hardly change (by less than two percent).
+Therefore $r_0$ sets the scale by which one can compare the computational boundary $R$.
+In our plots, a conservative value for the core radius is $r_0=4$ while the computational boundary is $R=10$.
+So $R=10$ extends well beyond the core of the vortex in the sense that from $r_0=4$ to $R=10$ one is almost entirely in the plateau region where things hardly change.
+For numerical purposes, we start our plots at $r=0.001$ instead of $r=0$.
+There are three scales in this problem: a UV scale $\ell_{planck}$ and two IR scales, the AdS radius $\ell_{AdS}$ and $(ev)^{-1}$.
+For the classical approximation to hold, one requires that $\ell_{AdS}$ and $(ev)^{-1} \gg \,\ell_{planck}$.
+The radius must be expressed in units of the IR scales.
+Since $-\Lambda\,R^2$ is dimensionless, we can express the radius in units of $\sqrt{-\Lambda} \,\ell_{AdS}$ where $\Lambda$ is a purely negative number e.g. if $\Lambda=-1$ the radius is in units of $\ell_{AdS}$ and if $\Lambda=-3$ the radius is in units of $\sqrt{3}$ $\ell_{AdS}$.
+One can express $\ell_{AdS}$ in terms of the other IR scale $(ev)^{-1}$.
+In section 4.1.2 we derive Eq. \reff{Lambda5} which is a relation between the IR scale $\ell_{AdS}$ and $v^{-1}$ i.e. $\ell_{AdS}= (q/e)\,v^{-1}$ where the ratio $q/e$ is of order unity and depends on which of the five AdS cases one is considering.
+For more details and a definition of the parameter $q$, see sections 4.1.2 and 4.2.} \beq A(R)= -\Lambda R^2 + D \eeq{AR} where the constant $D$ differs from the constant $C$ in \reff{A0}.
 In the next section we will express the mass (ADM mass) of the vortex in terms of $A_0(R)$ and $A(R)$.

 Using \reff{EOMA} we obtain $B(R)= k \, A(R)$ where the positive integration constant $k$ can no longer be fully absorbed into a redefinition of time (since that has already been done once with the constant $k_0$).
 Therefore, in the presence of matter, at large radius $R$, we have that $B(R)$ is proportional to $A(R)$ but not equal to it.